reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Sound Enhancement FX will deactivates any global type soundfx while turned on
 - Will take about 3 minutes after device boot until Sound Enhancement FX is started
 - DSEEHX is only works with supported vendor audio primary library (Sony Xperia vendor partition)
-- Changing "ro.product.manufacturer" to "Sony" if you enable Dolby Atmos option
+- This module is changing your ro.product.manufacturer to "Sony" if you enable Dolby Atmos option

 ## Requirements
 - Sound Enhancement: